curtsinger-lab/riker/docs/new-rebuild.md

   Until we have command skipping, propagate these markings when C is marked MayRun
     c.
 For each child command D launched by C, mark D as MayRun

-At the end of the marking phase, any command that remains in the Unknown state is marked Skip.

 We should now have a completely marked set of commands.
 If any commands are marked MayRun, return to the beginning of this process and repeat.
 If not, the build is complete.
 Perform the post-build checks and write out the new trace.